 Amsterdam, fondly known as the city of canals is one of the prettiest cities in Europe with an unparalleled artistic heritage.
 A favourite amongst most travellers, Amsterdam makes for a great destination year round.
-However, the months of April and May right before summertime and period of September to November just before the onset of winter, happen to be the best times to visit the city.
 If you're planning a trip to Amsterdam, here's all you should know before you book your flight tickets!

 Best time to Visit Amsterdam - Know Before You Plan Your Trip